 ● Step 4: Build the Kiln

-Building your own kiln at home is very effective, and you can even make the arrangements on your own by using the dried woods in your woodworks.
-Finally, the kiln performance can be effectively monitored by taking kiln samples which should be selected from the kiln during stacking.
-The number of samples selected usually depends on the condition of the wood being dried as well as the drying characteristics.
+Finally, the kiln performance can be effectively monitored by taking kiln samples, which should be selected from the kiln during stacking.
+The number of samples chosen usually depends on the wood’s drying condition and the drying characteristics.
 The type of kiln used is also taken into consideration.

 ● Step 5: Using the Wood